The General Died at Dawn

 The General Died at Dawn is a 1936 American drama film that tells the story of a mercenary who meets a beautiful girl while trying to keep arms from getting to a vicious warlord in war-torn China.
-The movie was written by Charles G. Booth and Clifford Odets, and directed by Lewis Milestone.
+The movie was written by Charles G. Booth and Clifford Odets and directed by Lewis Milestone.

 It stars Gary Cooper, Madeleine Carroll, Akim Tamiroff, and Dudley Digges.
 Director Milestone has a cameo role.

-The movie was nominated for Academy Awards for Best Actor in a Supporting Role (Akim Tamiroff), Best Cinematography, and Best Music, Score.
-There are several scenes in the film that show startling originality at the time.
-At one point, the camera focuses on a white door knob, and then dissolves to a white billiard ball to connect disparate scenes.
-In another scene, two characters have a conversation in which they speculate about the fates of other characters in the drama.
-The answers to their questions appear in screen segments in the corners of the screen, marking an unusual use of split screen to join narrative.